Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

-The path finishes at the Lister Arms – so we decide to stop here for a pint.
+The walk for us finishes at the Lister Arms – where we decide to stop here for a swift pint.
 The food looked good too!
-With the sun out it was tempting to stay for more than one drink – but we need to get back 🙂 We had a great walk and I will be very tempt dot come back when I have more time and camp at Gordale Campsite for a night or two with the family.
+With the sun out it was tempting to stay for more than one drink – but we need to get back in the car and head home.

-As ever I hope you have enjoyed that little write up and photos and it inspires you to want to visit the area and give the route a go.
-If you have any questions about this route – just post a comment and I’ll try and answer.
+As ever I hope you have enjoyed that little write up and photos and it inspires you to want to visit the area and give this Malham Cove via Gordale Scar route a go.

 BLOG POST BY STUART HODGSON